IgniteUI/help-topics/topics/02_Controls/igEditors/00_igCurrencyEditor/02_igCurrencyEditor_igCurrencyEditor_Accessibility_Compliance.md

 # igCurrencyEditor Accessibility Compliance

-All of the Ignite UI™ controls and components comply with Section 508, Subpart 1194.22 of the Rehabilitation Act of 1973.
+All of the %%ProductName%%™ controls and components comply with Section 508, Subpart 1194.22 of the Rehabilitation Act of 1973.
 Table 1 contains the specific rules of Subpart 1194.22 that pertain to the control.
 Also detailed is how the `igCurrencyEditor` control complies with each rule.

 To meet the requirements of each accessibility rule, you may need to interact with the control by setting a specific property, but in many cases the control does the work for you.